 I believe we need to explore how, when, and where we encounter paranormal activity.
 We should always question whether there are better research techniques.

-After all, standing around in a “haunted” site, waiting for something to happen… it may not be the most productive use of our time.
+After all, standing around in a “haunted” site, waiting for something to happen… Well, it may not be the most productive use of our time.

 Today, I have no answers to this.
 Not even a clue.